Sumo Cyco: 2014–2016: Lost in Cyco City

-2017–2019: Touring and Opus Mar
+2017–2020: Opus Mar and touring

 On March 31, 2017, it was announced via Twitter that Sumo Cyco would release their sophomore album, titled Opus Mar.
-The record includes a guest appearance by Benji Webbe of Skindred on the single "Move Mountains," released on February 1, 2017.
+The record includes a guest appearance by Benji Webbe of Skindred, on the single "Move Mountains", released on February 1, 2017.

-In 2017, Sumo Cyco replaced Ludovico Technique in its tour with The Birthday Massacre and Army of the Universe.
-During this tour, Oscar Anesetti of The Rabid Whole filled in for Ken Corke.

-Sumo Cyco opened up the main stage for The Offspring at the Sound of Music outdoor festival on June 10, 2017.
+Sumo Cyco opened the main stage for the Offspring at the Sound of Music outdoor festival on June 10, 2017.

-In October 2017, the band was able to travel to New Zealand to open for Devilskin on their seven-date cross-country tour.
+In October 2017, the band travelled to New Zealand to open for Devilskin on their seven-date cross-country tour.

-Starting on April 25, 2018, Sumo Cyco opened for Butcher Babies and Nonpoint on their co-headline tour.
+Starting on April 25, 2018, they opened for Butcher Babies and Nonpoint on their co-headline tour.

 On June 14, Sumo Cyco played the Kerrang!
 Avalanche Stage at Download Festival 2019.

-In September 2019, they joined Jinjer and The Browning for a 44-date tour of North America.
+In September 2019, they joined Jinjer and the Browning for a 44-date tour of North America.

-In December 2019, Sumo Cyco announced that they would be opening for Wednesday 13 and The 69 Eyes on a tour through the US, from January 24 through February 22, 2020.
+In December 2019, Sumo Cyco announced that they would be opening for Wednesday 13 and the 69 Eyes on a tour through the US, from January 24 through February 22, 2020.

-2020–present: Napalm Records and Initiation
+2021–present: Initiation

-In January 2020, the band announced their signing to Napalm Records.
-They released their third album, Initiation, on May 7, 2021.
-A deluxe version of Initiation was released on October 8, 2021, featuring the new single "Sun Eater".
+On May 7, 2021, the band released their third album, Initiation.
+A deluxe version was issued on October 8, 2021, featuring the new single "Sun Eater".

-Matt Trozzi departed from the band in 2021.
-He was replaced by Joey Muha.